textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

     </div>
 </div>

+There are three key ingredients to success in these daily tech challenges.
+They are research, writing, and development.

-If I'm to be successful, all three of these (research, writing, and development) need to be in balance with one another.
-Said balance doesn't necessarily have to be *even*, however; it is likely to vary from challenge to challenge.
-The important thing is that I invest time in all three; the exact breakdown of how I divvy up my attention, however, doesn't matter too much.
+If I'm to be successful, all three of these activities need to be performed in balance with one another.
+Said balance doesn't necessarily have to be *even* in order to be harmonious, however; it is likely to vary from challenge to challenge.
+The important thing is that I invest time in all three.
+The exact breakdown of how I divvy up my attention doesn't matter too much.

 Today, I'm expecting to lean more on the research factor than most days.
 React Native is totally unfamiliar territory for me, so I'd like to make use of the